 - Version staging labels (versionStages)

-- Write-only secrets (secretStringWo, secretStringWoVersion)
+- Write-only secret updates (secretStringWo, secretStringWoVersion)

-- Secret rotation and lifecycle policies
+- Secret rotation and lifecycle management

 Let's manage AWS Secrets Manager Secret Versions